ajmccredie/The-Irish-Hexanator/README.md

 ### **[Homepage](#homepage)**

-  - The landing page immediately engages the user with a large [hero image](#hero-image).
+  - The landing page immediately engages the user with a large hero image.
 The image is of a fun and scary leprechaun.
 This aims to set the user's expectations around the purpose of this website and to illicit a positive emotional response from the user from the very start of their experience.

    ![TheLeprechaun](assets/README.md-images/README.md-TheLeprechaun.png)

   #### **Content on Homepage**

-  - The body element is divided into a number of sections with instructions fo the user to carry out step-by-step to incrementally build a full sentence.
+  - The body element is divided into a number of sections with instructions fo the user to carry out step-by-step to incrementally build a full sentence by inputting a name then clicking on the 'curse' buttons.
 The purpose of multiple steps is to (a) differentiate this project from other simpler random word generators and (b) build the user's anticipation of seeing the final product at the end after the four easy steps of clicking or 'cursing' three times and then clikcing one more time to see the entire perosanilsed 'Hex'.

 ### **[Back to top button](#back-to-top-button)**